BNS Anushandhan: Affiliations

 The Worshipful Company of Scientific Instrument Makers, the town of Didcot in Oxfordshire, TS Roebuck, the sea cadet unit based at Norton Manor Camp in Taunton in Somerset, and 130 (Bournemouth) Squadron of the Air Training Corps.

 Bangladesh Navy service

-The ship reached Chittagong on 23 July 2010 under the command of the then Commander Nayeem Golam Muktadir.
+The ship reached Chittagong on 23 July 2010.
 On her way to Bangladesh, the ship visited ports of Gibraltar, Morocco, Egypt, Saudi Arabia, Cyprus, Oman and Sri Lanka.
 She was commissioned to the Bangladesh Navy on 29 December 2010.
 She played an important role to secure the maritime boundary verdict against Myanmar and India by supplying accurate data.

+It is scheduled to be replaced by HMS Enterprise in 2027.

 Equipment

 The ship is fitted with a full suite of hydrographic sensors.
 She also carries a survey motor boat for inshore work.
 In October 2011 she was fitted with shallow-water multibeam echo-sounder.
 Its four Mirrlees Blackstone ES8 supercharged diesel engines can drive twin controllable pitch propellers via two gearboxes.